AI-ffinity/nmr_tutorials/TOPSPIN/Referencing_shifts/Referencing_Spectra.md

 # Referencing Spectra in Topspin with BioTop (RECOMMENDED)

+- If you don't have the **BioTop** Topspin extension, install the spectrometer-related dependencies by running `expinstall` and keeping the default values.
 - Execute `biotop` to open the browser window.
 - Set the measurement conditions correctly: **Labeling**, **Solvent**, **Tube**, **Temperature**.
 You can also provide the FASTA sequence of the protein, and BioTop will automatically calculate the **Molecular size**.
 (However, the MW does